Glenview 4th of July Celebration

 things to know

-The Village is increasing security at this year’s Fourth of July celebration to help create a safe, festive atmosphere for parade and fireworks participants and spectators.
+The Village provides security for the Fourth of July celebration to help create a safe, festive atmosphere for parade and fireworks participants and spectators.
 There will be a very large police presence on-site, and nearly every officer will be on shift.
 They will be assigned duties throughout the daytime and evening events.
 The Village has also brought in additional security personnel and resources to work the events.

 The Village’s Safety Response Team, which has been trained to rapidly respond to any developing situation, will also be on-site.
 While some of these safety measures will be visible, others will not be, and we are keeping the full details of our security plan internal for the safety of all participants.